beyarkay/masters-thesis/src/05_results.md

 inspecting individual predictions is tricky.
 For this purpose, Figure
-\ref{fig:05_pred_plot_0900_to_1800_quick} shows the prediction probabilities for each of the 50 classes as well as the sensor values over the period when the word "quick " (with a space at the end) was gestured.
-The prediction probabilities look like vertical lines because due to the prediction frequency, which results in 900 predictions over the course of the word "quick".
+\ref{fig:05_pred_plot_0900_to_1800_quick} shows the prediction probabilities for each of the 50 classes as well as the sensor values over the period when the word \texttt{"quick "} (with a space at the end) was gestured.
+The prediction probabilities look like vertical lines because due to the prediction frequency, which results in 900 predictions over the course of the word \texttt{"quick "}.
 Each gesture only lasts for one time step, so the predictions spike from 0% to 100% for just that time step.